apache/doris/docs/en/administrator-guide/config/fe_config.md

 sys_log_dir:
       This specifies FE log dir.
 FE will produces 2 log files: fe.log:      all logs of FE process.
-       fe.warn.log  all WARNING and ERROR log of FE process。
+       fe.warn.log  all WARNING and ERROR log of FE process.

 ### sys_log_level